Certified Cybersecurity Analyst Program

 In recent years, the demand for cybersecurity professionals has soared.
 Forbes magazine reports that there may be as many as 3.5 million unfilled positions in the industry by 2021.
 Increasingly, cyber employers are seeking talent from non-traditional sources to fill their workforce.
 At the same time, many in the workforce want to enter the cybersecurity industry but do not have the necessary skills or certifications for entry-level positions.
-The Certified Cyber Analyst/Operator program meets the need for cybersecurity talent by training motivated candidates and connecting them with employers in the industry.
+The Certified Cybersecurity Analyst Program meets the need for cybersecurity talent by training motivated candidates and connecting them with employers in the industry.

-The Certified Cyber Analyst/Operator program is an intensive, hands-on training program designed to provide students with the technical skills and certifications required for a career in cybersecurity.
+The Certified Cybersecurity Analyst Program is an intensive, hands-on training program designed to provide students with the technical skills and certifications required for a career in cybersecurity.
 Students will gain hands-on experience in offensive and defensive cybersecurity.
 Students who successfully complete the program will be prepared for a variety of entry-level cybersecurity roles.
 The program includes: